 Unsure how to prioritize your excess cash flow?
 Here’s a 3-step process to create a plan.

 Think about your assets as having a return—either positive or negative.
-Money you contribute to investment and retirement accounts will grow over time and have a positive return.
+Money you contribute to investment and retirement accounts will grow over time and have a “positive” return.
 Debt, like credit cards and auto loans, demand interest payments, and have a “negative” return.

 With that in mind, consider this 3-step process to prioritizing your cash flow:

 Credit Cards typically have high interest rates of 10%-24%.
 That means if you have a $100 balance, you’re paying $24 annually in interest.
+Pay off credit card debt as soon as possible.

 Cash—Cash earns little to no interest, but a cash reserve allows you to cover emergencies or take advantage of an unexpected opportunity without tapping your credit card or retirement accounts.
 Keep 6 to 12 months of cash in savings for these occasions depending on if you are in a two-income family or a one-income family.
+Read more about the importance of cash in “Cash is More than Defense.”

 Once you’ve balanced the three pillars, think about building an investment portfolio and paying down other debt.

 Student loans are very individual.
 If you’re on a debt forgiveness plan or income-based plan, then you might not accelerate the payoff of these loans.
 The federal government is considering some level of forgiveness as well.
-However, if you have extra dollars, you could pay off private loans more aggressively, as they are not likely to be part of the federal forgiveness plan.
+However, if you have extra dollars, you could pay off private loans more aggressively, as they are not likely to be part of a federal forgiveness plan.